goldentree1/gnome-command-menu-2/README.md

 ## Usage & Configuration
 This extension reads the configuration stored in [~/.commands.json](~/.commands.json) to generate your menus.
-You can use the preferences app to create your menus or manually edit the configuration yourself.
+You can use the preferences app to create and customize your menus - or manually edit the configuration yourself.

+#### Configuring a menu example:

-## Contribution
+## Contributions
 I would love to hear about any bugs, suggested changes or feature ideas you may have!
-Contributions are welcome!
 Please leave an issue or pull request on Github.